Vegam45/Watson-Uni-Quick-/README.md

 * Creation of new intents in the context of Covid-19 social distancing UK Categpory 1: Restaurants and coffees / Sub-category 1: Discount and coupons for students
   Category 2: Social Life on Campus and external, Transportation Information (University location)
+* Watson working on: Platform, website, App
+* Start-up project linked to Watson AI and KM case study - in development

-* Funding opportunities for development!!!!
+*** Funding opportunities for Uni-QUICK!- NEXT STEPS
+*** upgrades of current version and other licensing software for project development